Meet your Dietitian!

 bowl of vegetable salads

-You might find her at local community groups giving informal dietary education, delivering group courses, or in clinics at your GP practice.
+You might find Joe at local community groups giving informal dietary education, delivering group courses, or in clinics at your GP practice.
 This website will hopefully be a useful tool to provide information around how to save money while eating well, which shops in Ardwick & Longsight have the best prices, and some recipes to try with the family.

 Real Food Real Health course – sign up now!